cossacklabs/product-docs/acra/what-is-acra.md

  * reinforcing database security measures with external security controls;
  * building separate vaults of sensitive data with enhanced security.

-Refer to [Regulations](/acra/regulations/) section to learn which requirements of which regulations Acra helps you to satisfy.
+Refer to [Regulations](/acra/regulations/) section to learn how Acra can help you to satisfy particular requirements of various regulations.

 Let's see how Acra is actually different from many products and approaches.

-### Application level encryption, field level encryption
+### Application-level encryption, field-level encryption

 Acra allows you to efficiently pick fields of your data model and encrypt them.
 When done right, [application-level encryption](https://www.infoq.com/articles/ale-software-architects/) protects your sensitive data from more sensitive risks than other encryption modes.